RaymondWang987/FMNet/README.md

 ```

 # demo
-[Donwload]() our checkpoint on NYUDV2 dataset and put it in the checkpoint folder.
+[Donwload]() our checkpoint on the NYUDV2 dataset and put it in the checkpoint folder.

+The RGB frames are placed in ./demo/rgb.
 The visualization results will be saved in ./demo/results folder.
 ```
 python demo.py
 ```